Updated: Tuesday, Sept. 15; 12:53 p.m. ET: The city of Louisville will pay the family of Breonna Taylor $12 million, The New York Times reports.

 A grand jury has been empaneled to investigate Taylor’s police shooting death, although there is little information about those proceedings, CNN notes.

-So far, the three officers accused of killing Taylor during the execution of the botched no-knock warrant are facing criminal charges, although Officer Brett Hankinson was fired “for extreme indifference to the value of human life” when he “wantonly and blindly fired ten rounds into the apartment of Breonna Taylor.”
+So far, the three officers accused of killing Taylor during the execution of the botched no-knock warrant are facing criminal charges, although Officer Brett Hankison was fired “for extreme indifference to the value of human life” when he “wantonly and blindly fired ten rounds into the apartment of Breonna Taylor.”

 The other two officers involved are on administrative leave.